2026 WAFES Conference

 16. Accommodation extension payment terms

 16.2.
-Payment for accommodation extensions is due on completion of the online conference registration booking.
+Payment for accommodation extensions is due on completion of the online Event registration booking.

 16.3.
 If accommodation extensions are not paid 14 days prior to the arrival date, the accommodation booking will be deemed cancelled.